net-funkyrobot/carpet/README.md

 A great starter app with:

-- A two-app structure (unauthed and authed) that uses separate MaterialApp widgets which have separate routes, navigation and state.
+- A two-app structure (unauthed and authed) that uses separate `MaterialApp` widgets which have separate routes, navigation and state.
-- Authentication lifecycle switches between them.
+  - The authentication lifecycle switches between them.
 - Fully integrated Firebase Auth with Email, Google and Apple identity providers supported.
 - Users are always authed into an anonymous user before signing in with email or an identity provider.
 - A standard tabbed home screen with app bar and pop out menu.
 - A settings screen, an app info screen.
 - A developer screen with a widget catalog (in-app components library).
 - [Freezed][8] immutable model / dataclass generation and JSON serialization
-- A Good Bloc setup and example blocs (one for user profile).
+- A good Bloc setup and example blocs (one for user profile).
 - Firestore integration and example usage via user profile bloc.

 Also:

 - Typescript unit test suite for the Firestore rules.
-- A Makefile for setup and lifecycle scripts that uses "stamps" to track already completed actions.
+- A Makefile for setup and lifecycle scripts that uses _stamps_ to track already completed actions.

 ## Getting started 🚀